-Despite the Government trying to emphasise that the results are not qualifications and don’t affect children’s future options, increasingly more and more youngsters are feeling the pressure of these assessments.
+Despite the Government trying to emphasise that the results are not qualifications and don’t affect children’s future options, increasingly more and more youngsters in Australia are feeling the pressure of these assessments.

 So how can we as parents help ensure that these assessments don’t place undue stress and anxiety on them?